yoanesber/Spring-Boot-ThreadPoolTaskScheduler/README.md

 # Spring Boot Scheduled Tasks with ThreadPoolTaskScheduler

-## 🚀 Overview
+## 📖 Overview
-This project demonstrates the implementation of scheduled tasks using `ThreadPoolTaskScheduler` in a `Spring Boot 3.4.2` application.
-The system efficiently manages scheduled jobs using a configurable thread pool, ensuring optimal task execution without blocking the main application thread.
-It provides advanced scheduling capabilities, such as executing tasks at fixed intervals, delays, or cron expressions while efficiently managing concurrency.
-This makes it ideal for handling background jobs, database cleanup, data synchronization, and other scheduled operations in Spring Boot applications.
+This project demonstrates the implementation of scheduled tasks using **ThreadPoolTaskScheduler** in a **Spring Boot** application.
+The system efficiently manages scheduled jobs using a configurable thread pool, ensuring optimal task execution **without blocking the main application thread**.
+It provides advanced scheduling capabilities, such as executing tasks at **fixed intervals, delays, or cron expressions** while efficiently managing concurrency.
+This makes it ideal for handling **background jobs, database cleanup, data synchronization, and other scheduled operations** in Spring Boot applications.

----

-## ThreadPoolTaskScheduler Configuration
+### 🕒 ThreadPoolTaskScheduler Configuration
 The `SchedulerConfig` class in this project configures a `ThreadPoolTaskScheduler` to manage scheduled tasks asynchronously.
 Below are the configuration properties and their purposes:

 1. **poolSize**